EdgeVerve/oe-studio/docs/create-listing-screen.md

 So let us choose, default-list template
 ![Choose Template][choose-template]

-**In case you have a custom template, you can add the same in client/templates folder.Refresh the designer and your template will be available
+**In case you have a custom template, you can add the same in client/templates folder.Refresh the designer and your template will be available for further use

 ## Finally in Designer

 ![Final Page][final-page]

 ## Configuring route for the page developed

+Let us now configure the route for the page that is designed in oe-studio.
+We will not configure the navigation links for this demo

 ![Configure Route][configuring route]

 ## In our application

+Navigate to localhost:3000/Products and you will see the screen below.

 ![Actual Page][actual-page]

 ## Summary
-Oe-studio is a  powerful tool to Create a page,its route,designing the route flow and creating specific themes with less or no coding
+oe-studio is a  powerful tool to Create a page with less or no coding.
+From this guide, we have created a simple listing screen.

 [desstart-page]:  images/oe-studio-charts/desstart-page.png "Start Page"